 A lack of leadership buy-in and weak organizational culture may hinder various change initiatives, but these issues become especially critical in digital transformation.
 Executive champions should support digitalization not in words but in actions, providing necessary resources to and empowering the agile teams in charge of digital projects to achieve faster cycles in product development.

-Another common obstacle to digital acceleration is talent scarcity — both in quantity and quality.
+Another common obstacle to digital acceleration is talent scarcity--both in quantity and quality.
 Healthcare organizations need sufficient technology specialists with the right skillsets to drive digital efforts.
-Alternatively, they can set up outsourcing partnerships with expert IT companies, reducing the hassle of workforce recruitment and retention while lowering their costs on average.
+Alternatively, they can set up outsourcing partnerships with expert IT and digital consultation in healthcare companies, reducing the hassle of workforce recruitment and retention while lowering their costs on average.
 Some tech staff, however, must always remain internal.

 At CleverDev Software, we build custom solutions throughout the healthcare value chain, from patients' mobile apps to medication management software, and offer dedicated development teams.
 With expertise in system integration, we also deeply understand how the different platforms and elements of infrastructure work together to create a seamless experience for patients and staff alike.

-To illustrate our track record in digital transformation, we are proud of delivering end-to-end software development services to a Texas-based healthcare provider covering a complete cycle of its business reinvention.
+To illustrate our track record in digital healthcare consultants and transformation, we are proud of delivering end-to-end healthcare software development services to a Texas-based healthcare provider covering a complete cycle of its business reinvention.
 Among the achievements of the 2+-year project, we integrated the company's billing processes with insurers, optimized administrative workflows, enabled professionals with remote patient monitoring capabilities, and enhanced patient engagement potential.

-We hope this post made it clear that no healthcare organization can afford to ignore the reality of digital transformation fueled by colossal changes on the demand and supply sides in recent years.
+We hope this post makes it clear that no healthcare organization can afford to ignore the reality of accelerating digital health fueled by colossal changes on the demand and supply sides in recent years.
 Technological acceleration is taking place right now, and the forecast of doubled investment by 2026, which we mentioned in the introduction, proves that.

 Apart from the many benefits of digitalization, we have highlighted several challenges to overcome.
 The truth is that digital transformation is an enormous undertaking that only some organizations can accomplish on their own.
 For many healthcare providers, it makes sense to join forces with experienced partners from the technology sector who have worked on such projects elsewhere and know the common obstacles in advance.